omgnetwork/omgnetwork.github.io/docs/welcome.md

 If you are already familiar with the OMG Network and developing an application on the network, head over to the [Integration section](integration-introduction).

-> For more information about the benefits of the OMG Network, see the [OmiseGO website](https://omisego.co/network).
+> For more information about the benefits of the OMG Network, see the [OMG Network website](https://omg.network).